BSFishy/portfolio/posts/using-zig-metaprogramming-to-make-life-easy.md

 Zig's metaprogramming sticks out because it is quite restricted, in fact.
-You can't allocate memory, you can't interact with raw token streams or generate code for the compiler, and it imposes branch quotas for code that is run at runtime.
-However, despite these limitations, it is extraordinarily powerful for generating data and types at runtime.
+You can't allocate memory, you can't interact with raw token streams or generate code for the compiler, and it imposes branch quotas for code that is run at comptime.
+However, despite these limitations, it is extraordinarily powerful for generating data and types at comptime.
 I just finished building a lexer generator entirely in Zig comptime and I want to take you along the journey of building it.